grafana/agent/docs/sources/flow/reference/components/loki.process.md

 The `docker` inner block enables a predefined pipeline which reads log lines in the standard format of Docker log files.

-The `docker` block does not support any arguments or inner blocks, but is always empty.
+The `docker` block does not support any arguments or inner blocks, so it is always empty.

 ```river